-“What would I get up to do at 3 in the morning, with a smile and for no money?”
+“What would I get up to do at 3 in the morning, with a smile and for free?”

 The gears started turning…

 My syllabus and teaching methods were developed from the Transvaal Education Department Curriculum for Agricultural Schools of many, many moons ago.
 As my mother did, I was lucky to also attend such an institution.
-As my mother did, I started learning early at my Granny’s knee that stitching and creating with fabric is loved and how to make the pictures in my head become wearable and useful items.
+As my mother did, I started learning early at my Granny’s knee.
+Creating with fabric became a much-loved activity.

 My dolls were the most fashionable on the block!